-- Enter the username you used to login to the browser-based session on of Harbor. (step 15) - Enter the password (CLI Secret) that you saved from the browser-based session on of Harbor. (step 15) - 19.
+- Enter the username you used to log in to the browser-based session of Harbor. - Enter the password (CLI Secret) that you saved from the browser-based session of Harbor. - 12.
 Download the deployment files:

-20. Rename old inventory file:
+13. Rename old inventory file:

-'''

 mv sl1x-inv.yml jfrog-sl1x-inv.yml

-'''

-- Make sure that the sl1_version value is: sl1_version: 11.1.1 (This is the latest service version for 11.1 code line, however, this may change in the future.) - Supply values in all the fields that are applicable.
-For details on the sl1x-inv.yml, see the manual Installing SL1 Extended Architecture. - Save your changes and exit the file (:wq). - 23.
+- Make sure that the sl1 version value is set to the latest version in the 11.1 code line. - Supply values in all the fields that are applicable.
+For details on the sl1x-inv.yml, see the manual Installing SL1 Extended Architecture. - Save your changes and exit the file (:wq). - 16.
 Update the docker image: